Our Vote for The Most Scenic Drives in America for Truckers

 San Juan Skyway is a scenic byway in Colorado.
 This loop goes across the San Juan National Forest and has provided truck drivers with stunning views of mountains and a landscape that exemplifies America’s natural beauty.
 Fall is an ideal time for the multi-colored foliage, but the clear blue skies and green fir trees are perfect year-round.
 A few mountain towns are dotted throughout the route including Silverton and Telluride.
 The winding roads can offer a rewarding challenge even for experienced drivers.

-Getting to experience scenic drives across the USA may certainly be a reason for someone wanting to enter the commercial trucking field.
+Getting to experience scenic drives across the USA may certainly be a reason for someone wanting to train for the commercial trucking field.
 If you are ready to get started on your commercial driver’s license training, let us know.
 Contact our New England Tractor Trailer Training School to learn more about our class A and class B CDL training courses today!